-Here, you'll find links to stuff I've written, from peer-reviewed articles to reports and blog posts.
+Here, you'll find links to stuff I've written, from books peer-reviewed articles to reports and blog posts.

 Research article: Producing Milton Friedman’s Free to Choose: How Libertarian Ideology Became Broadcasting Balance.
 Journal of Broadcasting & Electronic Media (2018; Volume 62, Issue 3, pp. 514-530).
 In the first weeks of 1980, Public Broadcasting Service affiliates across the United States aired Free to Choose, a television series featuring the economist Milton Friedman. ...[E]xecutive producer Robert Chitester’s success in bringing the series to air stemmed from two factors: first, he expressed social imaginaries that helped coordinate funding relationships with underwriters; and second, he drew on his institutional knowledge of public television production to navigate zones of regulatory ambiguity without running afoul of broadcast rules and regulations.